 I’d been wanting to try making cowboy coffee in a way my cast iron coach, cowboy Kent Rollins (watch his video here) uses but on a much smaller scale.

-I would be using my Solo Stove Lite for heating the water and making the coffee.
+I will be using my Solo Stove Lite for heating the water and making the coffee.
 I also recently received from my son a Christmas gift the Hydroflask mug.
 So why not test all this at once.

 Ted and I and Max our dog hiked about a mile out to the “Fort.”